New Rules: Commercial performance

 The track's commercial success has been attributed to the popularity of its music video.
 In the United Kingdom, "New Rules" debuted at number 75 on the UK Singles Chart issue dated 14 July 2017.
 In its fourth week, the song reached number nine, becoming her third top ten single on the chart following "No Lie" and "Be the One" earlier that year.
 Two weeks later, it rose to number one, becoming Lipa's first chart-topping single in the country.
 In doing so, it also became the first song in almost two years by a female solo artist to reach the top, since "Hello" by Adele in 2015.
 It remained at number one the following week, and spent a total of 66 weeks on the chart.
-In 2020, the song was certified quintuple platinum from the British Phonographic Industry (BPI) for track-equivalent sales of 3,000,000 units in the UK.
+In 2026, the song was certified sextuple platinum from the British Phonographic Industry (BPI) for track-equivalent sales of 3,600,000 units in the UK.
 As of March 2021, the song is the most streamed song by a British female artist in the UK with 261.1 million; it lands at number two overall for female artists behind "Dance Monkey" by Tones and I.

 "New Rules" reached the summit of charts in Ireland, the Netherlands and the Flanders region of Belgium.
 In Australia, the song reached number two on the ARIA Singles Chart dated 1 October 2017, after debuting at number 46 eight weeks earlier.
 After selling 490,000 track-equivalent units, it was awarded a seven times platinum certification from the Australian Recording Industry Association (ARIA).
 In New Zealand, the song reached number three and was certified 6× platinum by the Recorded Music NZ (RMNZ) for sales of 180,000.
 In France, the song was awarded a diamond certification from the Syndicat National de l'Édition Phonographique (SNEP) for selling 333,333 track-equivalent units.

 In the United States, "New Rules" spent two weeks on the Bubbling Under Hot 100 Singles chart before entering the Billboard Hot 100 at number 90 on the chart dated 19 August 2017, becoming her third entry on the ranking, after "Blow Your Mind (Mwah)" in 2016, and "Scared to Be Lonely" earlier that year.
 The song later at number six the following February, becoming Lipa's first top 10 hit in the United States and her highest-peaking single on the occasion.
 It also became Lipa's third number one on the Dance Club Songs chart and topped the Pop Songs chart for four weeks in February 2018.
 On the Pop Songs chart dated 23 June 2018, it spent its forty-second week, becoming the track with the most weeks on the chart.
 It was certified five times platinum from the Recording Industry Association of America for 5,000,000 track-equivalent sales in the US.
 In Canada, "New Rules" reached number seven on the Canadian Singles Chart and was awarded a diamind certification by Music Canada (MC) for selling 800,000 track-equivalent units.